alexfigtree/CoreID/README.md

 * npm install bitcoin.
 If you do not have npm already installed install it alongside the latest node version.

 * Open a new terminal window.
 In the home directory you should have .bitcoin/ folder.
+On a Mac, this may be found under `/Library/Application Support/Bitcoin`.
 In it create a bitcoin.conf file if you want to save your default configurations when running ./bitcoind.
 Since we will be using the rpc functionality you would also need to add your own rpcuser and rpcpassword for use in the rpc.

 * For specifications details on the package look here https://www.npmjs.com/package/bitcoin